 Bluebirds belong to the same family of birds that robins and thrushes are members of.
 Though not commonly observed on the ground like robins and thrushes, bluebirds are most often seen perching on fence posts, utility wires, or on conspicuous branches from where they watch for and ambush insects.

 Like all members of the family, bluebirds feed primarily on insects, but will forage on berries if insects are scarce.
 This frequently occurs when migrating birds arrive at their northern breeding grounds and cold weather sets in.
 When this happens, insects are inactive and difficult to locate.
 Fruit-bearing trees and shrubs that have kept their fruits throughout the winter then become a highly important food source.

-Page 2 of 2 - Eastern bluebirds typically arrive to our region between late March and early April.
+Eastern bluebirds typically arrive to our region between late March and early April.
 Preferred habitats include orchards, meadows, farms, roadsides, golf courses, backyards, cemeteries, and open woodlands.
 The male, bright blue with a rusty-red upper breast and white belly, sings from favored perches throughout his territory.
 Female bluebirds' plumage is somewhat less brilliant than male birds'.

 Soon after their arrival, breeding and nesting takes place and both parents cooperate in raising their clutch of usually four or five nestlings.
 After an incubation period of just twelve to fourteen days, fledging takes place about twenty days later.
 Second clutches are frequently raised and sometimes the young of the first brood assist their parents in caring for the second brood.